 Convertible notes are simpler, faster, and typically cheaper (in terms of legal fees) than an equity purchase for early-stage startups.
 There are also possible advantages in terms of taxes and not giving away any control in the startup but I won’t dig into this as convertible notes are a big topic all on their own.
 Just know that a convertible note has an interest rate and typically also a valuation cap and often a conversion discount.

 An investor puts in $500k and receives a convertible note with a conversion discount of 20% (fairly typical) and a valuation cap of $5M and an annual interest rate of 5%.
 When the Series A round happens after 1 year, let’s say the valuation is determined to be $10M.
 Assuming shares are being sold at $1 per share in the Series A round, the investor would buy their shares at 0.50 per share due to the valuation cap so they would receive 1 million shares.

 The conversion discount wouldn’t apply since the valuation cap yields a lower share price than the discount.
 The investor would also receive additional shares based on 5% interest for 1 year on $500k (25,000 shares).
 The early investor is rewarded with 1,025,000 shares for their $500k early investment whereas the Series A investor only receives 500,000 shares for $500k.

 SAFE (simple agreement for future equity)

 A popular alternative to convertible notes in recent years is the SAFE agreement which was created by Y Combinator (you can download a template online).
 They are very similar to convertible notes but they are not a loan and do not accrue interest.
 They are simpler and easier to implement than a convertible note.

-Also remember that the most attractive thing to an investor will be revenue and growth – so build a great startup that is growing and you won’t have trouble finding investors.
+Also, remember that the most attractive thing to an investor will be revenue and growth—so build a great startup that's growing and you won’t have trouble finding investors.